Want to file your tax and wondering which free tax software to use in Canada? We’ve got you covered.

 - The level of support provided

 You should start receiving your tax slips (T4, T5 and so on) starting in January.
-If you wish to file your taxes early to receive your tax refunds as soon as possible, you can file as early as February 22, 2021.
+If you wish to file your taxes early to receive your tax refunds as soon as possible, you can file before the deadline.

 If you’re signed up for direct deposit with CRA, you can expect to get your refund within 2 weeks.